 Project examples include facilities for bicycle and pedestrian activities, construction of overlooks for scenic views, control and removal of outdoor advertising, and wildlife crossings.
 Projects are selected through a selection process.
-The annual allocation for the Transportation Alternatives Program in Missouri is approximately \$18.6 million, with half provided to the sub-allocated program and half retained for MoDOT use.
-The half retained by MoDOT will be used for Americans with Disabilities Act (ADA) Transition Plan activities to improve access at crosswalks.
+The annual allocation for the Transportation Alternatives Program in Missouri is approximately \$30.86 million.